Steve Diggle: Early solo career and Flag of Convenience

 After Buzzcocks split in 1981, Diggle was briefly a solo artist, releasing the 50 Years of Comparative Wealth EP (with the guest participations of fellow-Buzzcocks Steve Garvey and John Maher) the same year.
 In 1982, he formed a new band, Flag of Convenience with ex-Buzzcock John Maher.
 Ex-Easterhouse drummer Gary Rostock played on Diggle's 2000 album Some Reality, released on Diggle's own label, 3:30 Records.
 In 2013, Diggle also appeared in the British punk-pop comedy Vinyl, playing himself.

+Buzzcocks reunion to present

+In 1989, beside Shelley, Maher and Garvey, Diggle reunited with the former classic Buzzcocks line-up for a tour of America.
+Although first Maher and then Garvey would eventually leave the band, Diggle and Shelley continued touring, writing and recording as Buzzcocks with different members for the next 29 years, recording another six albums between 1993 and 2014.

+Following the death of Shelley in December 2018, Diggle led both old and new Buzzcocks line-ups at a tribute concert to Shelley at London's Royal Albert Hall the following June.
+In its wake he announced his decision to continue the band as its main frontman.
+In 2022 Buzzcocks released their tenth album, Sonics in the Soul, the first to be entirely written and sung by Diggle.

+In a May 2024 interview with Mojo magazine, Diggle revealed he is currently writing the eleventh Buzzcocks album for future release.
+He has also completed a memoir, Autonomy - Portrait of a Buzzcock, published in August 2024 through Omnibus Press.